Solid Mechanics, Materials and Manufacturing

 - Microstructure damage initiation and structural health

 - Fundamental deformation mechanisms leading to high strength, stability, and hardness

-Data-Driven Advanced Manufacturing and Materials Lab
+Data-Driven Advanced Manufacturing and Materials (DDAMM) Lab

 The Data-Driven Advanced Manufacturing and Materials (DDAMM) Lab is dedicated to developing high-throughput, data-informed manufacturing and mechanical behavior research and development technologies.

 - Digital Image Correlation System: DIC is a non-contact full-field optical strain measurement technique used in conjunction with various mechanical testing techniques.
 Samples are speckled and a series of images is captured at a fixed frequency using high-resolution cameras synchronized with the load frame.
 The VIC 3D and ARAMIS software packages are used to analyze the images and compute strain measurements.